Ghnuberath/chrome-canvas-do-not-track/README.md

 canvas-do-not-track
 ==================

-An unpacked chrome extension (shim) which deletes toDataURL from Canvases, and getImageData from all types of Canvas contexts.
+An unpacked chrome extension (shim) which deletes toDataURL/toBlob from Canvases, and getImageData from all types of Canvas contexts.

 To install:
 - Clone this repository, or download it as a zip